Why Active People Skip Their Physio Exercises (And How to Actually Get Them Done)

 Computer and phone apps like Randomly Remind Me (Google Play) and Awareness (Free for Mac or Windows) are great tools to help you move more but can also be used as a reminder to do some specific movement or rehab if that's what you need.

-If you're having trouble running because of an injury but you're probably going to run anyway, make it a rule that you're not allowed to go for a run unless you do your rehab first.
 This one takes self discipline and motivation which is harder to rely on than habit creation.
 But if running is your habit anyway and you're not allowed to do it until you do your rehab, then you're habit stacking regardless.
 The discipline becomes the important part here, if this is your chosen method, don't put it off until later.

 7. Make it part of your identity